Alert Message Please update your browser.

 You may already be aware that bankers, lenders, credit card issuers and employers may run a hard inquiry (a type of credit check) to gather insights on your relationship with money.
 They may look at your credit score to determine your eligibility for certain credit cards or to land on a particular annual percentage rate (APR).

 ChexSystems is a credit reporting agency under the Fair Credit Reporting Act (FCRA).
-In a process similar to that of credit bureaus, ChexSystems collects information about bank accounts that have been closed and will release this information to bankers looking to determine your risk.
+In a process similar to that of credit bureaus, ChexSystems collects information about bank accounts and will release this information to bankers looking to determine your risk.
 Those who faced financial troubles—from fraudulent activity to bounced checks and more—could be listed in ChexSystems.
 The negative items in this report could last up to 5 years or more before falling off.

 ChexSystems report and consumer score